theBowja/genshin-db/readme.md

 Make sure to check the [releases page](https://github.com/theBowja/genshin-db/releases) for any possible breaking changes between versions.

 ### Webpack

+Currently `genshin-db` does not support tree-shaking unreachable data by Webpack.

 ### distribution

+theBowja/genshin-db-dist contains various gzips/scripts which allows you to reduce the size of your genshin-db dependency in the browser.

 ### genshin-db api

+theBowja/genshin-db-api is the web API for genshin-db using Vercel serverless functions.

 ## Introduction